Lyon France is a city alive with light, color and flavor.

 Lyon is a city devoted to food at all levels and there is so much variety of delicious food throughout the city.
 Renowned chef and restaurateur Paul Bocuse

-is based in Lyon, and the main city market, Les Halles de Paul Bocuse
+is based in Lyon.
+The main city market, Les Halles de Paul Bocuse

 , which we loved and will write about later.
 Desserts are everywhere, and we became partial to Voisin